Automate parsing and crawling#

 }

-The specified target URL is all the e-commerce spider need to get you the same data as before.
+The specified target URL is all the e-commerce spider needs to get you the same data as before.
 No custom code needed, now or whenever the target website changes in the future.

 This concludes our web scraping tutorial.
 The tutorial code is available on GitHub.
-To learn more, check out our web scraping guides, our documentation for Zyte API and Scrapy Cloud, and the Scrapy documentation.
+To learn more, check out our web scraping guides (including Zyte AI spiders tutorial, a tutorial focused on AI spiders), our documentation for Zyte API and Scrapy Cloud, and the Scrapy documentation.
 You can also visit our Support Center or reach out to the wider web scraping and Scrapy communities.